When can babies eat black beans?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

-6 to 12 months old: Blend cooked black beans into a smooth paste and serve on its own to encourage hand-scooping or spread on thin rice/grain cakes.
+6 to 9 months old: Blend cooked black beans into a smooth paste and serve on its own to encourage hand-scooping or spread on thin rice/grain cakes.
 To boost nutrition, add breast milk, formula, olive oil, or even full fat yogurt to the blender when making the paste.
 Start with small portions: beans + young babies = poop!
+For babies who are starting to develop a pincer grasp, serve black beans that have been gently flattened by a fork.

-12 to 24 months old: Keep serving black beans as described above, and try mixing black beans with grains, pasta, scrambled eggs, or soup.
-This is also a great age to explore burrito bowls—see recipe below.
+18 to 24 months old: Keep serving black beans as described above, and try mixing black beans with grains, pasta, scrambled eggs, or soup.
+This is also a great age to explore burrito bowls—see recipe.
 To encourage utensil use, teach your baby to spear beans with an age-appropriate fork.

 Recipe: Burrito Bowl